raae/queen.raae.codes/content/emails-queen/2023/03/01-react-norway-cfp/index.md

 ---
 title: React Norway is looking for speakers
+tags: conference, cfp
 brands: React Norway
 ---

 We would love to hang out with you in June!

 React Norway is back, and the family is going.
 I personally plan to repeat the midnight swim session of last year and need comrades 🩱 🌠